Donn F. Eisele: Awards and honors

 Among the honors he received during his career were the NASA Exceptional Service Medal, the Air Force Senior Pilot Astronaut Wings, and the Air Force Distinguished Flying Cross.
 He was a co-recipient of the AIAA 1969 Haley Astronautics Award and was presented the National Academy of Television Arts and Sciences Special Trustees Award in 1969.

 Eisele was a part of a group of Apollo astronauts to be inducted into the International Space Hall of Fame in 1983.
 He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.
 In 2008, NASA posthumously awarded Eisele the NASA Distinguished Service Medal for his Apollo 7 mission.

 Legacy

 A family-approved account of Donn Eisele's life appears in the 2007 book In the Shadow of the Moon.
-Eisele's posthumously discovered memoir Apollo Pilot was published by University of Nebraska Press in 2017.
+Eisele's posthumously discovered memoir Apollo Pilot was published by University of Nebraska Press in 2017, in the Outward Odyssey series.

 In the 1998 HBO miniseries From the Earth to the Moon, Eisele was portrayed by John Mese.
 In the final three episodes of the 2015 ABC television series The Astronaut Wives Club, Eisele was portrayed by Ryan Doom.

 Susan Eisele Black donated a sample of a Moon rock to Broward County Main Library on behalf of her late husband, on October 23, 2007.
 Broward County Library, located in Fort Lauderdale, Florida, is the only library in the United States to have a lunar rock on display.
 The precious Moon rock is typically exhibited at science museums and schools.